cerickson30/Big-Data-Cup-2022/download_instructions.md

 <ol>
  <li> Click on the file from the main repo page</li>
  <li> Click the download button (top right of the file view pane)</li>
- <li> You will be rediected to a window with the raw data.
+ <li> You will be redirected to a window with the raw data.
 Copy the link of that page </li>
  <li> Use that link as your file path </li>
 </ol>